Jeffrey King (One Life to Live): Background and casting

 In January 2013, head writer Susan Bedsow Horgan posted photos on Facebook of herself and co-head writer Thom Racina as they brainstormed over a list of character names.
 The newly created character of Jeffrey was at the bottom of the list.
 A brand new character listed among the usual One Life characters led to speculation that the name was code for an already established character.
 Several other characters emerged in audition scripts, including "Sam" and "Mick Wilder" which led to speculation that the three were the same character.

 On March 14, 2013, producers Prospect Park sent out a press release announcing that star Corbin Bleu, known for his supporting role of Chad Danforth in the musical franchise High School Musical, had been cast in the role of Jeffrey King.
 Bleu later took to Facebook to express his excitement about joining the series in its next life.
 Bleu told Us Weekly that the producers called and offered him the role.
 The actor revealed in an interview with Soap Opera Digest that the executive producer reached out to him personally.
-Bleu made his first appearance in the series premiere of the revived series on Hulu, on April 29, 2013.
+Bleu made his first appearance in the premiere of the revived series on Hulu, on April 29, 2013.